-As a courtesy to the reader, this section of the four year summary report repeats the brief overviews of LFGs and hazardous air pollutants (HAPs) that were offered in last year's Third Annual Report.
-Discussion of odors per se is not included here, but an overview was presented in last year's annual report.
+As a courtesy to the reader, this section of the five year summary report repeats the brief overviews of LFGs and hazardous air pollutants (HAPs) that were offered in the Fourth Annual Report.
+Discussion of odors per se is not included here, though an overview was presented in the Fourth Annual Report.
 Monitoring of odors is outside the scope of STI's monitoring, as dictated by City Condition C.10.a and County Condition 81.
 Most of the general information regarding LFGs presented here is taken from a publication from the Agency for Toxic Substances and Disease Registry (ATSDR), and readers are directed to the web link in the footnote to obtain additional information.
-A brief review of HAPs, those compounds known to have carcinogenic, teratogenic, or other serious health effects, and the role that they play in the LFG sampling strategy, is given.
+In the following sections, readers will find a brief review of HAPs, those compounds known to have carcinogenic, teratogenic, or other serious health effects, and the role that they play in the LFG sampling strategy.
 The LFG sampling strategy and methodology which has been used over the last four years is described, and the results of the LFG sampling conducted to date are qualitatively summarized.
-Detailed quantitative data summaries of the LFG ambient air sampling are contained in the quarterly reports (16 to date) covering the periods when the samples were taken.
+Detailed quantitative data summaries of the LFG ambient air sampling are contained in the quarterly reports covering the periods when the samples were taken.
 A few examples (one typical, one less so) are presented in this report for illustrative purposes.